macharpe/cf-incidents-bots/README.md

 4. **🔧 Monitoring Alerts** - Special notification when a fix is deployed and being monitored
 5. **📊 Digest Mode** - Batches multiple incidents (≥3) into a single summary notification

+### Threaded Conversations

+All notifications for the same incident appear in a **single Google Chat thread**:
+- Initial incident alert creates a new thread
+- Status updates, monitoring alerts, and resolution notifications reply to the same thread
+- Makes it easy to follow the complete incident lifecycle in one place
+- Uses Google Chat's `threadKey` feature for reliable threading

 ### Rich Notification Cards

 - Color-coded by incident severity: